 Re-consideration of decisions from Step 1 and all other Petitions for Exceptions to Academic Policy are considered by the Academic Exceptions Committee through a written petition process facilitated by the student’s Academic Advisor.
 Reconsideration of petitions from Step 1 must be submitted within 15 working days of the decision being posted within GPS.
 Dissatisfaction with the Step 1 Decision is insufficient grounds for petition unless there is additional evidence or rationale that was not considered in the initial decision.

 The petition letter should include a brief statement and rationale as to why the exception to academic policy or procedure should be considered, as well as additional supporting evidence.
-Students should include their Student ID number and their signature on their petition letter.
-The advisor will forward the petition letter to the Academic Exceptions Committee.
+Petition Guidelines and Forms are found on the website at the following address: https://www.granite.edu/current-students/academics/academic-resources/petition-guidelines-forms/

 The Academic Exceptions Committee will consist of three members of the Office of Academic Affairs, including at least one Dean or Assistant/Associate Dean.
 Every effort will be made to handle the appeal within 15 working days.
 The student will be notified in writing of the decision.

 If a student believes that reconsideration of the decision is warranted due to the availability of additional information, the need to further clarify information previously presented, or the Step 2 decision was made contrary to College policy and/or made without reasonable process, he or she may appeal the decision to the Provost.
 The student must do so in writing within fifteen working days of the date of the decision.
 The appeal should clearly state the ground(s) on which the student is asking to have the decision reviewed and any relevant new information.
 The Academic Exceptions Committee will forward all materials concerning steps already taken and information received to the Provost.
 The Provost will review the appeal and will provide to the student a final written decision.